moonstar-x/old-server-setup/docs/game-servers/fastdl.md

 As a disclaimer, the servers that appear under this category are all compatible with FastDL for custom content.

 FastDL is a way to host your custom content for your game servers, it delivers the custom content that your server requires to run properly to connecting players.
-To accomplish this, FastDL requires an *HTTP* server where the content can be stored and accessed.
-When multiple users join at the same time it can require a lot of bandwidth. for this reason we will use a free hosting solution instead of self-hosting it ourselves, in this case we will use [000webhhost](https://www.000webhost.com/).
+To accomplish this, FastDL requires an webserver where the content can be stored and accessed.
+When multiple users join at the same time it can require a lot of bandwidth, for this reason we will use a free hosting solution instead of self-hosting it ourselves, in this case we will use [000webhhost](https://www.000webhost.com/).
 000webhost offers 10GB of bandwidth, 1GB of storage and 400 requests-per-minute for free, which is more than enough for a simple *FastDL* host.

 ## Setting Up Hosting